go-xorm/xorm/CONTRIBUTING.md

 ### Bug reports

-We appreciate any bug reports, but especially ones with self-contained (doesn't depend on code outside of pq), minimal (can't be simplified further) test cases.
+We appreciate any bug reports, but especially ones with self-contained (doesn't depend on code outside of xorm), minimal (can't be simplified further) test cases.
 It's especially helpful if you can submit a pull request with just the failing test case (you'll probably want to pattern it after the tests in